menu icon

 Here are a few easy ingredient substitutions that you can make and still enjoy this Pear Frangipane Galette:

-• Frangipane - The flavor of frangipane, also known as almond cream, is a perfect base for the pears, but if you are allergic to almonds, but still want frangipane, the almond flour can be replaced with oat flour or coconut flour.
+• Almond cream - The flavor of almond cream, also known as frangipane, is a perfect base for the pears, but if you are allergic to almonds, but still want a creamy filling, the almond flour can be replaced with oat flour or coconut flour.

-• Pie crust - This recipe includes a simple and delicious buttery crust, but you can absolutely replace it with a store bought crust, such as a Pillsbury pie dough.
+• Pie crust - This recipe includes a simple and delicious buttery crust, but you can absolutely replace it with a store bought crust that you just need to unroll.

 Variations